 It is expected that project work may extend across multiple financial years and even beyond March 2025.
-However, DfT funding is only available for work that has been agreed and demonstrated to be completed by the end of each respective Funding Year on 31 March 2023 (the end of Funding Year 1), 31 March 2024 (the end of Funding Year 2) and 31 March 2025 (the end of Funding Year 3), in line with the grant awards for each of these Funding Years.
+However, DfT funding is only available for work that has been agreed and demonstrated to be completed by the end of each respective Funding Year on 31 March 2024 (the end of Funding Year 2) and 31 March 2025 (the end of Funding Year 3), in line with the grant awards for each of these Funding Years.
 The project work in each Funding Year that is tied to your grant requests must therefore be feasible to deliver by each of these deadlines.

-Applicants must demonstrate how funds requested will be appropriately used by 31 March 2023, 31 March 2024 and 31 March 2025 within their application.
+Applicants must demonstrate how funds requested will be appropriately used by 31 March 2024 and 31 March 2025 within their application.
 Only work completed by the end of each Funding Year will be eligible for reimbursement.
 If there are delays in an earlier Funding Year that mean your project under-claims grants in one Funding Year, you will not be able to increase your grant award in the following Funding Year.